budomike/PackageDeliveryProject/README.md

 5. CLI Interface: Provides a command-line interface for users to check package statuses at specific times or overall package statuses, based on user input.

-6. Dynamic Address Update: Updates the address of Package #9 based on the time of day, simulating a real-world scenario where package addresses may change.

-7. Total Mileage Calculation: Calculates the total mileage covered by all trucks to deliver all packages.
+6. Total Mileage Calculation: Calculates the total mileage covered by all trucks to deliver all packages.